KyrietS/mizeria/README.md

 2021-07-27_13.45 C:\\my_folder\my_modified_file.txt
 ```

-The last snapshot does not have any files because `my_modified_file.txt` hasn't changed since last snapshot so incremental backup is performed.
-The unmodified file is noted in the index but it's pointing into the previous snapshot (see date before the file path).
+The last snapshot does not have any files because `my_modified_file.txt` hasn't changed since the last snapshot, so an incremental backup has been performed.
+The unmodified file is listed in the index but it's pointing into the previous snapshot (see date before the file path).

 ## Tests